abergs/docs-playground/src/guide/get-started.md

 ## Sign up

-Sign up for a passwordless.dev account [here](https://admin.passwordless.dev/signup).
+[Sign up](https://admin.passwordless.dev/signup) for a free passwordless.dev account.
 Bitwarden offers a free passwordless.dev account, or paid plans that [unlock certain tiers of usage and features](https://bitwarden.com/pricing/passwordless/).

 When you sign up you'll land on the [Admin Console](admin-console), your primary GUI for creating and configuring applications, monitoring application usage, and managing billing: